aBOUT Tiritiri Matangi

 If you have any doubts or questions about your packed items please ask customer services staff or the boat crew.

 Important biosecurity information

-Our vessels are licensed by the Department of Conservation and the Auckland Council to visit islands in the Hauraki Gulf.
+Our vessels are licensed by the Department of Conservation (DOC) and the Auckland Council to visit islands in the Hauraki Gulf.
 We run a biosecurity system (on all our vessels) which meets the criteria to hold a ‘Pest-Free Warrant’ for the Hauraki Gulf.

 What you need to do to prepare for your trip to pest-free Tiritiri Matangi Island:

 - Please check your bags for stowaways, such as: Mice, Rats, Argentine Ants and Rainbow Skinks to name a few.

 - Ensure your footwear, clothing and bags are clean and free of soil and seeds.

 - Your lunch must be packed in a rodent-proof/ sealed container eg. hard plastic.

 - No open bags or boxes will be allowed on-board – everything you bring must be sealed or zipped closed.